aaronBery/ng-component-finder/README.md

 # Ng Component Finder
 Finds components in an angular app that are not in use in order to facilitate app maintenance.
-Currently it is able to find components that are included in html template files.
+Currently it is able to find components that are included in html template files or defined in routes.

 ## Install
 Dotnet core 3.1 needs to be installed on your system.
 Dotnet core is available on Windows, Mac OS and Linux from Microsoft